DaffyDrone/groupieBot/props.md

-	["bowie", "I will be king, and you, you will be queen."], ["sheik", "The Dream Theater expert, you might find him Awake or Falling into Infinity"], ["smurph", "Likes her vegetables, but not her Korn"], ["spinny", "The Dutch Big Foot spinning the phat beats"]
+	["bowie", "I will be king, and you, you will be queen."], ["sheik", "The Dream Theater expert, you might find him Awake or Falling into Infinity"], ["smurph", "Likes her vegetables, but not her Korn"], ["spinny", "The Dutch Big Foot spinning the phat beats"], ["fire", "This song is HOT HOT HOT yo"]

 ]